EmdadHaque/my_resume/projects/azure_alert_for_windows_service_status.md

     }
     ```

     - To verify if the script is working, open _Services.msc_ on the VM and stop the service you are monitoring such as the _Print Spooler_ service.

         Next, run the script manually or trigger it from the Task Scheduler and then open the _Event Viewer_ > _Application_ log and verify if the service is logging a _Warning_ event.

+&nbsp;

-- Finally, from Azure Portal, search for "Alerts" and create an _Alert Rule_.
+- Finally, from Azure Portal, search for **Alerts** and create an _Alert Rule_.

     - For the _Scope_ page, select the VM(s) you are monitoring.